zkamvar/statistical-experimental-design/episodes/02-experimental-structure.md

 traits that are likely associated with the response.
-Sex and age, for example, can serve as blocking factors in experiments, with experimental units randomly allocated to each block based on age category and sex. *Stratified randomization* places experimental units into separate blocks for each category and sex.
-As with nuisance variables, these blocking factors should be used in the subsequent data analysis.
+Sex and age, for example, can serve as blocking factors in experiments, with experimental units randomly allocated to each block based on age category and sex. *Stratified randomization* places experimental units into separate blocks for each age category and sex.
+As with nuisance variables, these blocking factors (age and sex) should be used in the subsequent data analysis.

 {% include links.md %}